madeline-michaelis/16S_chtc/README.md

 # 16S rRNA Sequencing Pipeline

 # Introduction to the pipeline
-**Program:** This pipeline is based upon QIIME2 Moving Pictures Tutorial and documentation and utilizes a QIIME2 container.
+**Program:** This DAGman pipeline is based upon QIIME2 and documentation and utilizes a QIIME2 container.
 It is meant to be run within HTCondor using a DAGMan workflow manager.

 **Purpose:** The purpose of this pipeline is to efficiently analyze long-read sequencing data from 16S rRNA genomic datasets.
 It contains 8 jobs that build upon one another, and generates outputs that are relevant to research questions (including but not limited to phylogenetic trees, diversity and taxonomic analyses, and differential abundance testing results).
 These processes are often time-consuming and complicated.
 By working in HTC Condor, this pipeline allows researchers to streamline their data analysis in a reproducible and effective manner.